patience4711/SONOFF-SENSORS/README.md

 - Fast asyc webserver
 - Smart timekeeping
 - A lot of system info on the webpage
+- state of the switch and sensor values are sent by mqtt

 ## compile this sketch
 Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
 The ota updates won't work with other versons.